 How To Cook A Whole Chicken So You Get Your Money’s Worth!

 At first glance, whole chickens aren’t the cheapest things to buy, particularly if you purchase the organic variety.
 But that’s only if you look at the upfront cost.
-The truth is, whole chickens make eating clean far more affordable.
+The truth is, that whole chickens make eating clean far more affordable.
 In fact, if you do it right, you could eat for the better part of a week on just one chicken.
 I’m here to show you how to cook a whole chicken so you get your money’s worth.

 How To Cook A Whole Chicken So You Get Your Money's Worth!